-On behalf of the Company's Board of Directors, executives and employees, would like to thank for your always support.
-The Company would not capable to archive any goals without cooperation and support from all stakeholders, our customers; shareholders; suppliers; employees; financial institution and our business partners.
-With high effort of directors, executives and all staffs, we believe that the Company could worthy be trusted in growth and sustainable in the future.
+On behalf of the Board of Directors, executives and employees, we would like to thank for your always support.
+The Company would not capable to archive any goals without cooperation and support from all stakeholders, customers; shareholders; suppliers; employees; financial institution and our business partners.
+All executives and employees are ready to dedicate and perform their duties to the best of their ability to ensure of growth and sustainable in the future.

 Pol.Gen.
-Pray Brongerly
+Kny Der